You want to keep your website fresh, but how much is enough? When you should update a website.

-This post discusses the kinds of updates you should regularly do for your website and those you need to be careful in doing.
+This post discusses what you should do to update a website regularly and what you need to be careful in doing.

 Updates range from minor to major: